 Now it is more important than ever to have a complete packet when filing your Medicaid application.
-Once the packet is filed, if it is incomplete Medicaid will ask for additional information.
-It used to be that they would wait as long as they knew you were trying to get the additional information; now they are quick to deny if follow-up information is not filed quickly.
+In the past, they would wait for supplemental documents as long as they knew you were trying to get the additional information.
+However, if you fail to complete the application or don’t provide the right documents, they are now quick to deny it if you don’t follow-up.

 Once the application is filed, if Medicaid has questions, they will send a letter requiring a response within 10 days.
-That’s 10 days from when they send, not when you receive the letter.
-Some will allow an extension but gone are the days when applicants could extend several times.
-We find it best to collect as much as possible, BEFORE filing the application.
+That’s 10 days from when they send it, not when you receive the letter.
+Some will allow an extension, but gone are the days when applicants could extend their case several times.
+We find it best to collect as much as possible BEFORE filing the application.

-Since Florida is an “Income Cap State” there is no flexibility when it comes to being over income.
+Since Florida is an “Income Cap State,” there is no flexibility when it comes to being over the income limit.
 All income, no matter where it is from, counts.

 If you are not financially eligible for Medicaid when you file, your application will be denied.
 Also, if you do not need the care yet, you will be denied.